Programs

 Graduate Students:

-The Master of Arts (MA) in Drama is available on a special case basis.
+Master of Arts (MA) in Drama is available on a special case basis.
 It is an individually tailored program.
-Interested students should reach out to the Drama Undergraduate Chair and the chair of the School for the Arts.
+Interested students should reach out to the Graduate Chair in Drama to discuss options for graduate studies in Drama.